AmoebeLabs/swiss-army-knife-card-manual/docs/basics/templates/sak-templates.md

 !!!
 Important "A tool needs a unique ID to be able to overwrite the tool config"
     In this case the `segarc` has `id: 0` and **parts** of the config are overwritten!

+!!!
+Warning "Overriding and extending parts of a template is powerfull but can be error-prone.
+So take care!"

 The yellow lines show the parts that are overwritten.